Interaction Improvement: Compositionality of Polarized Whiter-Cheaper

-\begin{toappendix} \begin{proposition}[Sequence of Repainting] \NoteProof{prop:multirepaint} Suppose $\typctx\hasstype[k] \tm : \ltype$ and that $\Pair{\typctx'}{\ltype'} \whiternegp {k_1} \Pair{\typctx}{\ltype}$ for some $k_1 \geq 0$.
+\begin{toappendix} \begin{proposition}[Sequence of Repainting] $ $\NoteProof{prop:multirepaint} Suppose $\typctx\hasstype[k] \tm : \ltype$ and that $\Pair{\typctx'}{\ltype'} \whiternegp {k_1} \Pair{\typctx}{\ltype}$ for some $k_1 \geq 0$.
 Then there exists a derivation of $\typctx'' \hasstype[k'] \tm:\ltype''$ and $k_2$ with $0 \leq k_2 \leq k_1$ such that \begin{itemize} \item $\Pair{\typctx''}{\ltype''}\whiterposp {k_2} \Pair{\typctx'}{\ltype'}$; and \item $\abs{k- k'} \leq k_1 - k_2$. \end{itemize} \end{proposition} \end{toappendix}

-\paragraph{Back to the Compositionality Proof.} Now that we have an appropriate notion of repainting, we come back to the proof of compositionality, for which the following proposition is the main argument for the application case.
+\paragraph{Back to the Compositionality Proof.} Now that we have introduced an appropriate notion of repainting, we return to the proof of compositionality, where the following proposition provides the main argument for the application case.